dscpe/dscpe.github.io/index.md

 The incoming Fall 2023 cohort tutition will be covered by a gift from Elsevier.

-The application period for the Fall 2023 cohort will open in Summer 2023.
+The application period for the Fall 2023 cohort will open on June 26, 2023.
 Please check back here for updates or [email us](mailto:dscpe.info@gmail.com) with any questions.

 Thank you for your interest and we look forward to seeing you in the fall.
 <br>